AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

       Use case resumes at step 3.

+**Use case: Delete a tag**

+**MSS**

+1. User requests to list persons.
+2. FINDvisor shows a list of persons.
+3. User requests to delete some tags associated with a specific person in the list.
+4. FINDvisor deletes the tags associated with the specific person.

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+FINDvisor shows an error message.

+      Use case resumes at step 2.

+* 3b.
+The given tag is invalid.

+    * 3b1.
+FINDvisor shows an error message.

+      Use case resumes at step 2.

+* 4a.
+The targeted tag is not associated with the person.

+    * 4a1.
+FINDvisor shows a message.

+      Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.